Trump scrambles as 'shithole' slur fuels outrage - Journal du Cameroun

-US President Donald Trump desperately sought Friday to quell a growing storm over his reported denunciation of immigration from “shithole countries” — a slur slammed as racist at home and around the world.
+US President Donald Trump sought Friday to quell a global firestorm over his reported denunciation of immigration from “shithole countries” — a slur slammed at home and abroad as racist.

-Trump tweeted a convoluted denial early Friday but Democratic Senator Dick Durbin pushed back, saying the president had repeatedly used such “vile, racist” language during a meeting with lawmakers in search of a delicate compromise on immigration reform.
+Trump tweeted a convoluted denial early Friday about the comments allegedly made on Thursday at a White House meeting with lawmakers on immigration reform.

 “The language used by me at the DACA meeting was tough, but this was not the language used,” Trump said, apparently referring to the remarks quoted by The Washington Post and The New York Times.

+But Democratic Senator Dick Durbin — who was present at the meeting — publicly pushed back, saying Trump had repeatedly used “vile and racist” language.

-Thursday’s White House meeting was held to discuss a bipartisan deal that would limit immigrants from bringing family members into the country, and restrict the green card visa lottery, in exchange for shielding hundreds of thousands of young people known as “Dreamers” from deportation.
+Thursday’s White House huddle was held to discuss a bipartisan deal that would limit immigrants from bringing family members into the country, restrict the green card visa lottery and boost border security, in exchange for shielding hundreds of thousands of young people known as “Dreamers” from deportation.

+Trump scrapped an Obama-era program that gave the 800,000 young immigrants legal protection, setting a March deadline for Congress to offer a fix — though it has been reinstated by a court, for now.

 After lawmakers raised the issue of protections for immigrants from African nations, Haiti and El Salvador, the president reportedly demanded to know why the United States should accept immigrants from “shithole countries,” rather than — for instance — wealthy and overwhelmingly white Norway.

-Durbin said that Trump specifically asked, “Do we need more Haitians?,” before launching into a diatribe about African immigration.
+Durbin said Trump specifically asked, “Do we need more Haitians?” before launching into a diatribe about African immigration.

 Trump then “said things which were hate-filled, vile and racist,” Durbin said, adding that “shithole” was “the exact word used by the president, not just once but repeatedly.”

-Trump specifically denied he ever said “anything derogatory” about the people of Haiti.
+Trump denied he ever said “anything derogatory” about the people of Haiti.

-But the government of Haiti — which Friday marked eight years since it was hit by a devastating earthquake that killed at least 200,000 people — declared itself “outraged and shocked” by the “racist” slur.
+But the government of Haiti — which Friday marked the eighth anniversary of a devastating earthquake that killed at least 200,000 people — declared itself “outraged and shocked” by the “racist” slur.

-Trump’s reported comments drew similar protests from the 55-nation African Union, which called them “clearly” racist, while El Salvador slammed a “deplorable” slur, and the southern African state of Botswana hauled in the US ambassador to complain.

-At the United Nations, rights office spokesman Rupert Colville called them “shocking and shameful.”

-“Sorry, but there is no other word one can use but ‘racist’,” he told reporters.
-“You cannot dismiss entire countries and continents as ‘shitholes’ whose entire populations, who are not white, are therefore not welcome.”
+Trump’s reported comments also drew a unanimous condemnation from African countries at the UN, which said they were “extremely appalled” at the “racist and xenophobic remarks” and called for a retraction and apology.

-The State Department was left scrambling to contain the damage, with a top official saying that — while Trump denies using the language attributed to him — envoys had been briefed to convey Washington’s respect if summoned to explain themselves.
+The State Department was left scrambling to contain the damage, with a top official saying that — while Trump denies using the language attributed to him — envoys had been briefed to convey Washington’s respect if summoned to explain themselves, as they were in Botswana.

+US missions went into damage control mode.
+The embassy in South Africa said the United States “deeply respects” the people of Africa, and “there has been no change in our dedication to partners & friends across the continent.”

 – Furious Democrats… and Republicans –

-The US president and lawmakers are currently in search of a bipartisan compromise on immigration, involving intense negotiations about how to shield from deportation nearly 800,000 so-called “Dreamers,” who came to the United States illegally as children.

-Last year, Trump scrapped the Obama-era Deferred Action for Childhood Arrivals (DACA) program that protected the immigrants, and set a deadline of March 5 for Congress to legislate a fix.

-The reported “shithole” comment triggered a firestorm of criticism from both Democrats and Republicans.
+Trump’s language triggered a barrage of criticism from both Democrats and Republicans.

-“It’s not how a president should speak.
-It’s not how a president should behave.
-Most of all, it’s not what a president should believe,” tweeted the Democratic former vice president Joe Biden.
+Congressional Black Caucus Chair Cedric Richmond and House Judiciary top Democrat Jerrold Nadler said they would seek to introduce a censure resolution against Trump next week.

+“We have to show the world that this president does not represent the feelings of most of the American people,” they said in a statement.

-Mia Love, a congresswoman from Utah who is of Haitian descent, called them “unkind” and “divisive” while South Carolina’s Tim Scott, the only black Republican senator, said if Trump really did use those words, it would be “disappointing.”
+Mia Love, a Utah congresswoman of Haitian descent, called them “unkind” and “divisive” while South Carolina’s Tim Scott, the only black Republican senator, said if Trump really did use those words, it would be “disappointing.”

 – In praise of Martin Luther King –

-In an oddly-timed coincidence, the US president on Friday signed a declaration honoring the civil rights icon Martin Luther King Jr, three days before the federal holiday celebrated in his honor.
+In an oddly-timed coincidence, the US president on Friday signed a declaration honoring slain civil rights icon Martin Luther King Jr, three days before the federal holiday celebrated in his honor.

 Nevertheless, the uproar has revived attention on previous remarks by Trump that have ignited accusations of racism.